Levko Lukianenko: Controversial remarks

 Lukianenko disputed the existence of antisemitism in Ukraine, claiming he had "not met a single Ukrainian who is opposed to all Semitic people."
 According to Lukianenko, Ukrainians base their attitudes of other ethnic groups upon "their attitudes towards us."

 In a 2008 article for Personal-Plus magazine Lukianenko argued that Ukrainians, as "a white race," should not mix with other races.
 He suggested that a Ukrainian who wants to marry a person of a different race should leave Ukraine and renounce Ukrainian citizenship.

 Death

 Lukianenko died in a Kyiv hospital on 7 July 2018 from leukemia.
 He was buried in Kyiv's Baikove Cemetery on 10 July 2018.
 Ukrainian President Petro Poroshenko attended his funeral in Kyiv's Saint Volodymyr's Cathedral, and the funeral service was led by the head of the Ukrainian Orthodox Church of the Kyivan Patriarchate, Patriarch Filaret.

+Honours

+On 27 October 2022 the Kyiv City Council renamed the (Soviet) Marshala Tymoshenko Street in its Obolonskyi District to Levko Lukianenko Street.

 On 22 February 2023 the city council of Dnipro renamed the Vasily Zhukovsky street on Dnipro's Sobornyi District to Levko Lukianenko street.

+On 20 May 2024 the Poltava city council renamed a street in its city in honour of Lukianenko.

 Personal life

-Lukianenko was married to Nadiia Buhaievska (born in 1943); the couple did not have children.
+Lukianenko was married to Nadiia Buhaievska (born in 1943); the couple had no children.